Sophia Choukas-Bradley, Ph. D.

 About Me

-I'm Dr. Sophia Choukas-Bradley (Sophie), a licensed clinical psychologist, a tenured associate professor at the University of Pittsburgh, and a researcher, writer, speaker, educator, and mentor.
-As one of the world’s leading experts on how social media shapes young women’s body image and mental health, I direct the Teen and Young Adult Lab and serve as chair of Pitt’s Developmental Psychology Program.
+I'm Dr. Sophia Choukas-Bradley, a licensed clinical psychologist, tenured associate professor at the University of Pittsburgh, researcher, writer, and public speaker.
+I direct the Teen and Young Adult Lab at Pitt and serve in an honorary position as Clinical Psychology Lead at the Center for Digital Thriving (Harvard Graduate School of Education).

 My work is driven by a central question: What is social media doing to the psychology of adolescent girls?